How to Use Sentence Patterning Charts with ELLs – 3 Free Downloads

 This activity was inspired in part by Katie Toppel.
 She’s always posting great ideas on Twitter and she also manages an incredible online Book Club for teachers of English learners.

 This activity can be used to practice a set of target vocabulary or respond to a reading passage.
 Students get into small groups.
-Each group gets a Sentence Chart with a sentence frame on it as well as a stack of small vocabulary flashcards with words they can organize onto the chart.
+Each group gets a Sentence Patterning Chart with a sentence frame on it as well as a stack of small vocabulary flashcards with words they can organize onto the chart.
 Students get in groups and organize vocabulary flashcards onto the Sentence Chart.
 If you don’t have flashcards, a word bank on the board can work well too.
-Students then write on their sentence charts.
+Students then write on their sentence patterning charts.
 Afterward, students practice sharing their sentences with each other and then committing the sentences to writing.

 How to Organize Sentence-Pattern Charts for ESL Vocabulary Practice